iagolemos1/thresholdmodeling/paper.md

 ---
-title: 'threshmodelsPackage: A Python package for a Peak-Over-Threshold modeling'
+title: 'thresholdmodeling: A Python package for modeling excesses over a threshold using the Peak-Over-Threshold Method and the Generalized Pareto Distribution'
 tags:
   - Python
   - Threshold Models